Kyle Lowry NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Kyle Lowry included, face the New York Knicks at 3:30 PM ET on Saturday in the 2023 NBA Playoffs.
+The Miami Heat, Kyle Lowry included, match up versus the New York Knicks at 7:30 PM ET on Monday in the 2023 NBA Playoffs.

-We're going to examine Lowry's prop bets, using stats and trends to help you make good picks.
+We're going to look at Lowry's prop bets, using stats and trends to help you make good picks.

 Kyle Lowry Prop Bets vs. the Knicks